arpitjain1122/SocialPulse/README.md

 caption upload

 jo file upload hui hai usse save kro as a post, aur uska post id user ko do and post ko user id do.

+till now all the images are being uploaded and seen on the profile page after uploading